AlsoAHuman/TheGoodList/README.md

 ## Qualifications
 Each company must meet the following criteria:
-- The entity should treat workers fairly.
+- The entity should pay workers a minimum of living wage.
 - The entity should use sustainably sourced resources.
 - If possible, the entity should ensure the supply chain(s) relied upon follows these qualifications as well.
 - The entity should use the most environmentally sustainable methods of operation within reason.